c6p/logseq-habit-tracker/README.md

 For `Frequency / Period`, period is one of `d` (day), `w` (week), `m` (month), `y` (year).
 - `3/d` means 3 times per day
 - `4/2w` means 4 times in 2 weeks

+By checking `At Most` you can model bad habits to avoid.

 ### Customization